marcio/react-skylight/README.md

 react-skylight
 ==============

-React-SkyLight is a simple react component for modals and dialogs, powerfull, lightweight and unopinionated in your design.
+React-SkyLight is a simple react component for modals and dialogs, Powerful, lightweight, and unopinionated in design.

 Installation